jessekhaira/Pokemon-Superhero-MachineLearning-App/readme.md

 ## Deep Learning & Data Scraping<a name = "ml_models"></a>

 Keras was used as the deep learning framework for this project due to its simplicity and support for easy deployment of its models.
-Data scraping was accomplished with a combination of Selenium and Beautiful Soup.
+Data scraping was accomplished using a combination of Selenium and Beautiful Soup.

 ### Language Model<a name = "lang_model"></a>